EvansAF/evansaf.github.io/index.md

 A data collection tool for the FMCG industry A mobile app for marketing /field staff and a web portal backend for analysing and summarizing data, download csv file reports send summary reports via text message etc.

+## Design of an Eletronic Medical Record for the Sickle Cell Clinic Korle-Bu [link](http://innovativejournal.in/index.php/ajcem/article/view/571)

+An application I designed, coded and deployed for testing at Ghana's final referral hospital as a final project for my Masters degree.
+I coded the application with Java and Postgres.
+The work was published in a journal linked above.

 <!--